@container

 Examples

-Given the following HTML example which is a card component with an image, a title, and some text:
+Consider the following example of a card component with a title and some text:

 <div class="card">